chrisshayan/success/README.md

-# recruit
+# Success
-This is VietnamWorks Real-Time application tracking software, soon to be available on recruit.vietnamworks.com
+This is VietnamWorks Real-Time application tracking software, soon to be available on success.vietnamworks.com